Baikal Teal

 At a Glance

 A beautiful small duck of eastern Asia, rarely wandering into Alaska.
 Has been reported at a few other sites in North America, but these birds could have been escapes from captivity.
-Baikal Teal apparently has been decreasing on its native range in recent decades, and it may be reaching Alaska less frequently now than in the past.
+Baikal Teal has apparently been decreasing on its native range in recent decades, and it may be reaching Alaska less frequently now than in the past.

 Category